 Choosing the best shipping workflow for your business

 No one knows your company better than you and every business will vary in its needs, customers and costs.
 There are multiple factors to look into to determine the best shipping method for you.
-Flat-rates are a great option to consider if you are looking to optimise your shipping workflow.
+Flat-rates are a great option to consider if you are looking to optimize your shipping workflow.